dvk65/inland-flooding/REPORT.md

 **Area of Interests**: The project initially focused on Maine.
 However, due to limited flood event observations in Maine, it has been expanded to include other states in the New England Region (primarily Vermont) which shares similar flood characteristics.

+_Note: Clicking on the images below will display them in full resolution._

 ## 1. Method
 1. Collect flood event observations from two sources: high-water marks available through the USGS STN Flood Event Data Portal and high-water levels extracted from real-time gauge water levels provided by USGS Water Data Services;
 2. Collect satellite images captured before, during, and after flood event observations;